kimchi-project/kimchi/docs/README.md

                         policycoreutils-python python-libguestfs \
                         libguestfs-tools python-requests python-websockify \
                         novnc

+     # If using RHEL6 or Fedora, install the following additional package:
+     $ sudo yum install spice-html5

      # If using RHEL6, install the following additional packages:
      $ sudo yum install python-unittest2 python-ordereddict
      # Restart libvirt to allow configuration changes to take effect